 We do not disclose your information to anyone overseas except if required under the law, AML/CTF provisions, FATCA CRS provisions.

-We will use your personal information to offer you services we believe may interest you, but we will not do so with out your permission.
+We will use your personal information to offer you services as intended for in the platform and that which we believe may interest you, but we will not do so with out your permission.
 Communications may take various forms, including by mail, telephone, email, SMS or other electronic means, such as through social media or targeted advertising

 We will collect information from you electronically, for instance through internet browsing, mobile or tablet applications.